Calling all master franchisees or area developers – Wayback Burgers is seeking investors!

 Calling all master franchisees or area developers

 Chemero is looking to sign master franchise agreements and area developer deals with experienced franchise owners who know what they’re doing, but at the same, he says that Wayback Burgers will work closely with them.
-Chemero says that once Wayback partners with a master franchisees or area developer, the burger brand provides a comprehensive training process, support and backup.
+Chemero says that once Wayback partners with master franchisees or area developers, the burger brand provides a comprehensive training process, support and backup.

 “We help them find vendors for the products and the equipment, for the POS systems.
 We train them on where the good locations are for a Wayback restaurant.
 That’s harder than it sounds, as anyone who has had a franchise knows.
 Real estate can be overwhelming if you don’t have that support,” Chemero says.

 He says that they have a dedicated international staff at Wayback’s corporate headquarters in Connecticut, and they’re there to support the growth of master franchisees and area developers grow in the restaurant industry.